Using a non-UNIX account to change a local UNIX account password

 Change the Change Password Command to "sudo passwd"

 Note that this does NOT work, if sudo is configured with authentication, because the pamadmin account itself has no privilege elevation setting, and PAM will expect the "'sudo passwd <user>" command to prompt for the new password of <user> right away, and not first ask for the pamadmin password.
-If you were required to use authenticated sudo only, it would require the target application to be configured with a custom update script, see documentation page Add a UNIX Target Connector.
+You have to configure sudo for the pamadmin account with the NOPASSWD tag.
+If you were allowed to use authenticated sudo only, it would require the target application to be configured with a custom update script, see documentation page Add a UNIX Target Connector.

 Additional Information